‘Catastrophic flooding’ in Upper Midwest prompts evacuations as record-breaking heat wave broils the West and mid-Atlantic - KESQ

 • People rescued from rising water in South Dakota: In Sioux Falls, South Dakota, nine people have been rescued from rising water due to heavy rainfall, according to City Emergency Manager Regan Smith.
 Emergency personnel responded to five stranded drivers, 30 vehicles stalled in water, 10 calls regarding water problems and 75 traffic accidents, according to Smith.
 City of Sioux Falls Mayor Paul TenHaken on Saturday signed an emergency declaration in response to the flooding.
 The cumulative rainfall amounts for the Sioux Falls region range from 6.5 to 8 inches over the last 72 hours, TenHaken said.

-• Emergency flood operations readied in Minnesota: Parts of Minnesota were under flood warnings Saturday night, prompting Gov. Tim Walz to declare an emergency.
-It authorizes the Minnesota National Guard “to be available to provide support for emergency flood operations as areas across the state experience extreme flood conditions,” the governor’s office said.
-About 14 to 18 inches of rain fell in some areas, where water has reached “uncontrollable” levels.
+• Emergency flood operations readied in Minnesota: Parts of Minnesota were under flood warnings Saturday night, prompting Gov. Tim Walz to declare an emergency authorizing the Minnesota National Guard “to be available to provide support for emergency flood operations as areas across the state experience extreme flood conditions,” the governor’s office said.
+Water in lakes Tetonka and Sakatah has reached “uncontrollable” levels.
 “Residents have been evacuated and the flood has already caused significant damage,” the governor’s office said.
 “Intense rain has had catastrophic effects.
 Flooding has left entire communities under feet of water, causing severe damage to property and numerous road closures,” Walz said in a statement.

 • New Mexico residents to return home after wildfire: The Salt and South Fork Fires in New Mexico have together burned over 24,200 acres.
 The South Fork Fire was 26% contained and the Salt Fire was 7% contained as of Saturday night.
 Ruidoso residents will be allowed to return to their homes Monday, and officials advised them to bring at least a week’s worth of food and drinking water as grocery stores are not operating at full capacity.
 Although rainfall in the area could help with fire suppression, it can also cause flooding as well as mud and debris flows in the burn scars.
 Meanwhile, the FBI is offering a reward of up to $10,000 for information leading them to the cause of the wildfires.